jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Further, test-taking applications are found in many _LMS' (Learn Management Systems)_ such as [@Ilias], [@Moodle] or [@Blackboard].
 Unfortunately, most often these applications focus on student self-assessment.
 They also majorly vary in quality and utility.
 As they are integrated in a complete LMS, changing to the _best_ implementation is in many cases not an option.

 Last, as exam data is highly confidential, there is a strong argument to be made against closed source solutions.
 It is crucial to know exactly how the used application works and how data is handled.
 Adding, open source projects are less prone to major security issues as the development can leverage the crowd sourcing capabilities that an open source system provides.

+# Design oriented research

+[@Hevner] proposes guidelines an approach to conduct design-oriented research

+1. **Design as an Artifact:** The result of this research project is an IT artifact.
+It provides an implementation of a specific electronic exam.
+This artifact aims to be used in the real world examination process.
+2. **Problem Relevance:** With the rise of the Corona crisis E-Education suddenly has become a necessity.
+While there is a wide variety of options when it comes to distributing educational content, there is a shortage of cheap and well-thought-out systems for electronic exams.
+Even after the Corona crunch, conducting electronic exams has the power to make the assessment process less time and cost intense.
+3. **Design Evaluation:** The effectiveness of the artifact was evaluated with particular focus on cheating behaviour.
+First tests were conducted in a low stakes environment that only some degree can emulate a real test taking environment.
+Further tests and improvements can be conducted and made in real world exams.
+4. **Research Contribution:** There are few systems designed for providing high academic validity (i.d. prevent cheating in exams).
+Many systems that do exist, make use of _Proctoring_ (the student is continuously watched over video stream) environments which are expensive and still easily can be fooled.
+This research artifact aims to minimize academic dishonesty through design decisions.
+5. **Research Rigor:** This thesis builds upon research in the fields of education.
+Taking into consideration what other Universities have already incorporated into their examination process and what empirical studies have shown to be valuable and efficient.
+6. **Design as a Search Process:**
+7. **Research Communication:** This thesis focuses on illustrating design considerations, that were made in order to develop an artifact, that most closely fit the needs of educators.
+Therefore, this thesis is of interest to those want to build upon the considerations that were proposed.
+The actual technical intricacies should only briefly be touched upon, to give some insight into the technical base of the given artifact.

 # Requirements for E-Exams